muniah/GenAI_RAG_News_Summarization/README.md

 ### Setup:
-The notebook provides sample ground_truth and reference_summaries.
+The notebook provides sample ground truth and reference summaries.
 Replace with actual data by inspecting articles (use the visualization cell to find relevant indices).
-Example metrics output:Evaluation Metrics: {'precision@k': 0.666, 'recall@k': 0.5, 'mrr': 0.75, 'rouge1': 0.45, 'rouge2': 0.3, 'rougeL': 0.4}
+Example metrics output: Evaluation Metrics: {'precision@k': 0.666, 'recall@k': 0.5, 'mrr': 0.75, 'rouge1': 0.45, 'rouge2': 0.3, 'rougeL': 0.4}

 ### Evaluation Data:
 The provided ground_truth and reference_summaries are placeholders.
 Create a proper evaluation dataset by inspecting articles and assigning relevant indices/summaries.